KATHERINE D. KINZLER, PH.D.,

 Professor Kinzler’s research investigates the development of social cognition, with particular emphasis on exploring infants’ and children’s attention to the language and accent with which others speak as a marker of group membership.
 She is also interested in the development of face perception, social categories, empathy, cultural learning, and trust.

-Molly is a graduate of Wellesley College with majors in Cognitive and Linguistic Sciences as well as Psychology.
-She has worked in neuroscience and psychology research for Wellesley, M.I.T., Boston University, Harvard Medical School, and the Boston VA Hospital.
-She is interested in the development of social cognition with a focus on language acquisition, gender, leadership, and value systems.
+Molly is a graduate of Wellesley College with a major in Cognitive and Linguistic Sciences as well as Psychology.
+She has worked in neuroscience and psychology research for Wellesley, M.I.T., Harvard Medical School, and the Boston VA Hospital.
+She is interested in the development of social cognition with a focus on gender, leadership, and value systems.

 Kayla graduated from Cornell University in 2017 with a major in Psychology and minors in Law and Society and Inequality Studies.
 She is currently interested in moral development and social cognition with respect to how social groups are formed and cultural influences on intuitive jurisprudence.

 Isobel is a second-year PhD student.
 She is broadly interested in how children come to understand themselves in relation to others.
 Currently, she is focused on the formation of group-based attitudes, children's thinking about social norms, and individual and cultural differences in children’s developing social behaviors and insights.

 Radhika is a second-year PhD student interested in studying language and accent as group markers.
 Her research also explores the development of children’s negotiation skills, and ideas about resource entitlement.
 She is currently pursuing cross-cultural work examining how children conceptualize leadership and nationality in different cultural contexts.